-1 (a) No person shall engage in a conversion with a for-profit corporation as the acquiror and 2 a not-for-profit corporation as the acquiree involving the establishment, maintenance, or operation 3 of a hospital or a conversion subject to § 23-17.14-9 without prior approval of both the department 4 of attorney general and the department of health.
+1 (a) No person shall engage in a conversion with a for-profit corporation or a not-for-profit 2 corporation as the acquiror or acquiree involving the establishment, maintenance, or operation of a 3 hospital or a conversion subject to § 23-17.14-9 without prior approval of both the department of 4 attorney general and the department of health.
 The review of the two (2) departments shall occur 5 concurrently, and neither department shall delay its review or determination because the other department has not completed its review or issued its determination.
-The applicant may request that 6 7 the review by the departments occur concurrently with the review of any relevant federal regulatory authority.
+The applicant may request that 6 the review by the departments occur concurrently with the review of any relevant federal regulatory 7 authority.
 The transacting parties shall file an initial application in accordance with subsection (b) 8 9 of this section that shall, at minimum, include the following information with respect to each 10 transacting party and to the proposed new hospital: